The end of furlough for millions of people

 - Encourage people to take up some exercise.
 How about a combined effort to raise funds for a charity that is close to everyone’s heart?

 - Encourage some healthier eating.
-A bowl of fresh fruit may be just enough to stop people snacking on sweets.
+A bowl of fresh fruit may be just enough to stop people from snacking on sweets.

 - Encourage people to join healthy eating groups and share their ideas for recipes and exercise.